I accidentally wrote my first

 Truthiness: Python’s Quirky Logic

-In Python, almost anything can act like True
+In Python, almost anything can act like True or

-.
+False.
 “Falsy” things are like empty or zero stuff,

 and everything else is “truthy.”
 Here’s what’s falsy: